Intervue/Data-structures-algorithms-for-interviews/README.md

 - For problems involving subsequences, we can break them down to smaller problems.
 Specifically for linear array, array of length 1 less than total can be taken and a pattern can be found for dynamic programming to make recursive equations.
 - Sometimes results of two DP solutions can be merged using some algo to find the final result.
+- To breakdown any question to DP (recursive equation), follow the crux of the question and break it down into a story and later generalize to form recursive equations

 # Topic0: Programming Questions